 Ladenburg Thalmann & Co.
-Inc. has been granted the exclusive right, or Offering Right, during the three-year period following the effective date of the registration statement of which this prospectus forms a part, to act as the sole book running manager or sole lead placement agent for any public or private sale of our debt or equity securities (excluding sales to directors, officers or employees of the Company, the Manager, Bimini or their affiliates or any issuances or awards under the 2012 Equity Incentive Plan.) by us or any of our subsidiaries.
-Notwithstanding the foregoing, (a) if the aggregate gross proceeds of such public or private sales of debt or equity securities does not equal or exceed \$200 million (inclusive of the gross proceeds from this offering) as of the second anniversary of the date of this prospectus, then the Offering Right shall terminate on such second anniversary and (b) the Offering Right shall automatically terminate on the date that the aggregate gross proceeds of such public or private sales of debt or equity securities equals or exceeds \$500 million (inclusive of the gross proceeds from this offering).
-The Offering Right will terminate on September 4, 2013 if this offering has not been completed by such date.
+Inc. has been granted the exclusive right, or Offering Right, during the three-year period following the effective date of the registration statement of which this prospectus forms a part, to act as the sole book running manager or sole lead placement agent for any public or private sale of debt or equity securities (excluding sales to employees) by us or any of our subsidiaries.
+Notwithstanding the foregoing, (a) if the aggregate proceeds of such public or private sales of debt or equity securities does not equal or exceed \$200 million (inclusive of the net proceeds from this offering) as of the second anniversary of the date of this prospectus, then the Offering Right shall terminate on such second anniversary and (b) the Offering Right shall automatically terminate on the date that the aggregate net proceeds of such public or private sales of debt or equity securities equals or exceeds \$500 million (inclusive of the net proceeds from this offering).